big-data-lab-team/big-data-lab-team.github.io/GETTING_STARTED.md

 preferable to high quantity.
 2. Technical quality is a requirement to scientific quality.
-3. Openness creates better content.
+3. Openness leads to better content.

 The target lab culture is to promote frequent informal interactions, flexible work hours, academic integrity, gender equality, cultural